big-armor/toxic-content-monitoring-research/README.md

 * /model files - contains all the files pertaining to hyperparameter tuning and neural architecture search through the NNI library.
 * /dataset files - contains all the misc datasets and relevant notebooks.
+* /some history.txt - a basic description of the research directions taken durring the eproject.